Zlatan Muslimović: PAOK

 On 22 July 2008, Muslimović signed with Greek club PAOK on a three-year deal.
 He instantly became a fan favourite and largely contributed to PAOK's successful run in the 2008–09 season.
 He scored his first goal for PAOK in a friendly against Udinese and his first league goal in a home game against AEK Athens.
 He received the nickname "Alani" by the Gate 4 fans.

 During the 2009–10 season, however, he began facing many injury problems and managed to score only four times while his playing time kept diminishing.

 His most memorable goal was in the 2010–11 UEFA Europa League play-offs, when he netted a 101st minute 1–1 equalizer against Fenerbahçe, sending PAOK through to the group stages.
-After another disappointing season, however, it was decided that his contract would not be renewed; his last official game for PAOK was against Olympiakos Volou on 25 May 2011, where he also scored.
+After another disappointing season, however, it was decided that his contract would not be renewed; his last official game for PAOK was against Olympiacos Volos on 25 May 2011, where he also scored.